lijie-jiang/vxworks7-layer-for-boost/README.md

 ## Using Boost Libraries with RTP Applications

-Your VSB configuration must include the Boost library support required for your RTP applications.
-While you can select individual layers for specific library support in addition to the required based BOOST and UNIX layers, Wind River recommends that you add and build all of them.

-If you are using Workbench, you may want to turn off C++ indexing before you build the VSB, as the Boost libraries are large.
-Right-click on the VSB project name, select **Properties > C/C++ General > Indexer**, and un-check **Enable Indexer**.
-Click **Apply**, and **OK**.

 Your VIP project (based on your VSB) does not require any special configuration with regard to Boost or standard VxWorks C++ support (which is included by default).

 For your RTP application project: